-The Board has resolved not to recommend the payment of any final dividend for the year ended 31 December 2022.
-As no interim dividend was paid during the year, there will be no dividend distribution for the whole year of 2022.
+The Board has resolved not to recommend the payment of any final dividend for the year ended 31 December 2023.
+As no interim dividend was paid during the year, there was no dividend distribution for the whole year of 2023.

-12 (LOSS) EARNINGS PER SHARE
+LOSS PER SHARE 12